paiv/blog/_posts/2016-03-04-ml-few-useful-things.md

 that machine learning researchers and practitioners have learned.

-1. Learning = Representation + Evalutaion + Optimization
+1. Learning = Representation + Evaluation + Optimization
-* It's generalization that counts
+1. It's generalization that counts
-* Data alone is not enough
+1. Data alone is not enough
-* Overfitting has many faces; bias (wrong thing), variance (random things)
+1. Overfitting has many faces; bias (wrong thing), variance (random things)
-* Intuition fails in high dimensions
+1. Intuition fails in high dimensions
-* Theoretical guarantees are not what they seem (they are for algorithm design)
+1. Theoretical guarantees are not what they seem (they are for algorithm design)
-* Feature engineering is the key
+1. Feature engineering is the key
-* More data beats cleverer algorithm (but hits scalability problem; try simple algorithms first)
+1. More data beats cleverer algorithm (but hits scalability problem; try simple algorithms first)
-* Learn many models, not just one (model ensembles: bagging, stacking)
+1. Learn many models, not just one (model ensembles: bagging, stacking)
-* Simplicity does not imply accuracy
+1. Simplicity does not imply accuracy
-* Representable does not imply learnable
+1. Representable does not imply learnable
-* Correlation does not imply causation (observational data vs experimental, predictive variables are not under control)
+1. Correlation does not imply causation (observational data vs experimental, predictive variables are not under control)

 #### Representation